nestybox/sysbox-ee/README.md

 sysbox.service                     loaded    active   exited  Sysbox General Service
 ```

-Note: the sysbox.service is ephemeral (it exits once it launches the other sysbox services).
+Note: the sysbox.service is ephemeral (it exits once it launches the other sysbox services; that's why
+you see `sysbox.service   loaded  active  exited` above).

 If you are curious on what the other Sysbox services are, refer to the [Sysbox design document](docs/design.md).